 Bronwyn MacInnis, Ph.D.

-Bronwyn MacInnis is director of pathogen genomic surveillance in the Broad Institute’s Infectious Disease and Microbiome Program at the Broad Institute of MIT and Harvard, where she is also an institute scientist.
+Bronwyn MacInnis is director of pathogen genomic surveillance in the Infectious Disease and Microbiome Program at the Broad Institute of MIT and Harvard, where she is also an institute scientist.
 She also co-leads the Broad’s multidisciplinary Global Health Initiative and is a visiting scientist at the Harvard T.H.
 Chan School of Public Health.

 Prior to joining the Broad Institute, MacInnis was a senior scientific program manager at the Wellcome Sanger Institute in the UK, where she co-led the Malaria Genomic Epidemiology Network (MalariaGEN), a global data sharing community aimed at translating genome science into tools for malaria control and elimination.
 She completed her Ph.D. at the University of Alberta in Canada, and was a Human Frontiers in Science Program Postdoctoral Fellow at Stanford University.